Constanzesa/IUI_Analysis/README.md

 # IUI Analysis

-Statistical analysis for the IUI study examining the effects of different interaction modalities (avatar, text, voice, control) on future self-continuity, persuasion, trust and affect.
+This repository contains the code, data processing pipelines, and analysis scripts for our study on AI-generated future selves—a new paradigm in human-AI interaction where individuals converse with a personalized, decades-older “digital future self.”

 ## Overview